ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.markdown

 {INFO: }
 You can run queries from your client using raw RQL and LINQ.

 * Learn how to run a raw RQL time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/raw-rql-queries).
 * Learn how to run a LINQ time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/linq-queries).

 {INFO/}

 ---

 #### Choosing a Range Using Raw RQL

-In this sample, a raw RQL query retrieves 24 hours of HeartRate data from users under the age of 30.
+To choose a range as part of a raw RQL query, use the `between` and `and` keywords.

-The query does not aggregate data, so we retrieve its results using a `TimeSeriesRawResult` list.
+In this sample, a raw RQL query chooses the profiles of users under the age of 30 and retrieves a 24-hours range from each.
-We define an **offset**, to adjust retrieved results to the client's local time-zone.
+An **offset** is defined, adding two hours to retrieved timestamps to adjust them to the client's local time-zone.
  {CODE-TABS}
  {CODE-TAB:csharp:Declare-Syntax ts_region_Raw-Query-Non-Aggregated-Declare-Syntax@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
  {CODE-TAB:csharp:Select-Syntax ts_region_Raw-Query-Non-Aggregated-Select-Syntax@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}